Pseudoregalia: Gameplay

-Pseudoregalia is a 3D metroidvania/platform game hybrid, where the player character, Sybil, is tasked with making her way through the Castle Sansa.
-The gameplay emphasizes fluidity and responsiveness, with a focus on running and jumping.
-The game's environment is structured in an open-ended manner, with many alternate paths that can be unlocked by upgrading certain abilities.
-The game is relatively short, and is possible to complete within a few hours.
+Pseudoregalia is a 3D platform game/Metroidvania hybrid, where the player character, Sybil, is tasked with making her way through the Castle Sansa.
+The game's environment is structured in an open-ended manner, with many alternate movement paths that can be made available to the player by upgrading certain abilities.
+The character movement emphasizes fluidity and responsiveness, with a focus on running and jumping.